GabDug/Efrei-L1-ProjectHangman/Report.md

 print(f"Longest word is \"{l[pos]}\" at index {pos}.")
 ```
-For this one we are classing the lenth of the differents words by comparing thoses
+Here, we are searching for the longest word.
+We are comparing the length of each words with the previous length.
-to do so wwe're using an if in a for loop.
+To do so we're using an `if` condition in a `for` loop.

-3. c)
+##### 3. c)
 ```python
 l = ["amelie", "gérad", "parc zoologique", "zoo"]